postmanlabs/labs-docs/src/pages/docs/sending-requests/examples.md

 ## Adding an example

 An example is always associated with a [request](/docs/sending-requests/requests/) in a [collection](/docs/sending-requests/intro-to-collections/), and a request can have more than one example.
-To quickly add an example to a request, send the request and then save the response as an example.
+To add an example to a request, send the request and then save the response as an example.
 You can also manually add an example to a request and define a custom response.
 After adding an example using either method, you can edit it at any time to make changes.

-> To ensure optimal Postman performance, example responses must be smaller than 5 MB.
+> For optimal Postman performance, example responses must be smaller than 5 MB.

 ### Saving a response as an example